felixlopz/hubrise-test-task/content/apps/deliveroo/faqs/en/connect-from-deliveroo-back-office.md

 1. Confirm that your products have a PLU code.
 1. Click **Connect your till (POS)** to confirm.

-To complete the connection and start receiving your Deliveroo orders in HubRise, connect Deliveroo Bridge to all HubRise locations you want to associate with Deliveroo stores.
-For more information, see [Connect Deliveroo Bridge](/apps/deliveroo/connect-hubrise#connect-the-bridge).
+To connect Deliveroo Bridge to the HubRise location associated with the Deliveroo store, see [Connect Deliveroo Bridge](/apps/deliveroo/connect-hubrise#connect-the-bridge).

 For assistance with this operation, contact us at [support@hubrise.com](mailto:support@hubrise.com).